vendasta/setup-new-computer-script/README.md

 ## Testing in Virtual Machines

-I recomend testing your script on a fresh Mac VM to make sure your changes will work properly.
-Installing on a clean Mac install will let you find problems you may not see if you run the script repeatidly on your own computer.
+I recommend testing your script on a fresh Mac VM to make sure your changes will work properly.
+Installing on a clean Mac install will let you find problems you may not see if you run the script repeatedly on your own computer.

 - Testing in Intel Macs - Install Intel Mac OS VMs with Virtualbox \
   https://github.com/myspaghetti/macos-virtualbox